Technische-Natuurkunde-HvA/inverted-pendulum-international-team-3/progress/weekly-progress.md

 ## 4. Reflection
-HVA team: monday we are going to do a new measurement with PWM values with increments of 5.
-The international part of the team has done it this way.
-Then we are going to catch up with the international side of the team by implementing the measurements into the code and getting the pendulem working.
+HVA team: We are going to do the measurements again with incrementing steps of 5 like out interntational side of the team have done.